Thursday, May 21, 2009

 Manure

-Just discovered this website that allows you to view magazines online -- and I found the first story I published had already been uploaded by Dave Housley, one of the editors of Barrelhouse.
+Just discovered this website that allows you to view magazines online -- and I found the second story I published had already been uploaded by Dave Housley, one of the editors of Barrelhouse.
 My story, "Manure," about my trouble with credit cards, begins on page 19.

 Thursday, October 30, 2008